 If you look through discussion threads online, you’ll see numbers are all over the map, just like ten years ago.
 One lucky support member works in a tech-savvy environment with a 30:1 user to service desk worker ratio, while another is outnumbered with an 800:1 ratio.
 An informal average from 17 reported user to service desk worker ratios on numerous IT discussion threads was 242 users to one service desk worker.
 Shockingly, though not surprisingly, the median was 200:1.

 Broad Trends in IT Staffing

-While exceptions occur, organizations of mostly white collar workers generally have lower ratios of end users to IT help desk workers, while educational institutions tend to have much higher end user to help desk worker ratios.
+There are, of course, outliers in this data.
+Technology companies or organizations with younger workers can have lower ratios of end users to IT help desk workers, and educational institutions tend to have much higher end user to help desk worker ratios (understandable, given the number of students included in that user-count).
 Companies experiencing rapid growth tend to add non-IT employees and play catch-up later on with more IT help desk support, after service desk workers continuously make the case and convince management that they are understaffed.

 How To Evaluate Your Own IT Staffing Needs

 In addition to the biographical questions about your organization, the following statistics will also give you some ideas about your support needs: